F5-Labs/cryptonice/README.md

 # cryptonice
 Built using the sslyze API and ssl, http-client and dns libraries, _cryptonice_ collects data on a given domain and performs a series of tests to check TLS configuration and supporting protocols such as HTTP2 and DNS.

+### Installation

+The easiest way to get started is by using PIP to install Cryptonice:

+`pip install cryptonice`

 ### User Guide

 _cryptonice_ requires a domain name (like www.github.com).

 Providing only a domain name and no other command line input will result in the following default dictionary of commands being run.

     {
 	    "id": "default",
 	    "port": 443,